-Cleary University's traditional program, comprised of classes that meet prior to 6:00 p.m., is for recent high school graduates preparing for a professional career in business.
-Program structure, scheduling, career development coursework, and technology integration are designed to meet the needs of the young-adult student.
+Cleary University's traditional program, comprised of classes that meet prior to 6:00 p.m., is for students, including recent high school graduates, preparing for a professional career in business.
+Program structure, scheduling, career development coursework and technology integration are designed to meet the needs of students including the young-adult student.
+Students enroll in two full-time semesters.
 Integration of theory with business application is a focus of the program, while still enabling traditional-age students to experience a variety of co- and extra-curricular aspects of campus life.